Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

 >    });
 > ```

-Which... still panics?
-Ok, ok, ok, let's recap:
+Which... still panics? *Ok, ok, ok*, let's recap:

 - The bug happens only in release mode
 - There is no unsafe code anywhere in the library